Roadmap

 What does it mean?

-The fundamental components of the backend protocol, although it has taken two years to fully develop, is feature complete, and the focus has now switched to the AMM and swapping more generally.
+The fundamental components of the protocol is feature complete.
+After two years of development, the focus has now shifted to the Automated Market Maker (AMM) and swapping functionality.

 Completed Nov 2022